jacobhood/Challonge-DotNet/README.md

 returned from `GetParticipantAsync` after undoing their check-in.
 This behavior has been documented [elsewhere](https://github.com/ZEDGR/pychallonge#api-issues), so there's a chance it's a Challonge-side issue.
 - Some of the enums are almost certainly incomplete.
 For example, I couldn't find an up-to-date list of tournament states, so I don't know whether the
-`TournamentType` enum contains all possible values, or if it contains invalid values.
+`TournamentState` enum contains all possible values, or if it contains invalid values.
 I'll provide updates as discrepancies are discovered.